☸️ Cluster-Wide Collective Operations

 • Cluster coordination: All 4 blocks contribute their partial sums

-• Efficient final reduction: Single elected thread computes final result
+• Efficient final reduction: Only the elected threads of the first block compute the final result

 Solution